 - A recognized reputation for integrity and competence;

 - Ability to understand and appreciate the roles and responsibilities of a philanthropic foundation;

 - Interest, concern, and commitment to accomplishing the Foundation’s overall mission, purposes, and goals;

-- Commitment to devote the time necessary to fulfill Board responsibilities and regularly attend meetings; and
+- Commitment to devote the time necessary to fulfill Board responsibilities and regularly attend meetings.

-Although previous board experience is not a requirement, it is important that Board members appreciate the difference between the operational responsibilities of management and the governance role of the board.
+Although previous board experience is not a requirement, past experience will be beneficial.
+Importantly, the Board is seeking candidates who appreciate the difference between the operational responsibilities of management and the governance role of the Board.

 Compensation and Terms: